Kyokushin: United Kingdom

 Kyokushin Karate was introduced to United Kingdom by Steve Arneil.
 Originally from Republic of South Africa, Arneil initially intended to establish his Kyokushin Dojo there, but was requested by Mas Oyama to go to the United Kingdom to help establish Kyokushin karate there.
 Subsequently, he and his wife traveled to London in 1965.

 British Kyokushinkai Karate was founded in 1965 after the return of Steve Arneil and Bob Boulton from Japan, where they studied Kyokushinkai in the Tokyo Hombu.
 Thanks to the deep knowledge and efforts of Shihan Steve Arneil (now 10th dan), the British organization has achieved great success.

 Canada

 Kyokushin was introduced to Canada by Tats Nakamura in 1992 at Vancouver, British Columbia.
 There have been practitioners in Vancouver, BC, Canada since the late 70s/early 80s where it was referred to as Kyokushinkai and operated independently.
-Some known black belts are Tom Blaney, Andy Puusepp, and Shawn Ho.
+Some known black belts are Tom Blaney, Andy Puuseppä, Shawn Ho, and Georges Saint-Pierre.

-Stu Corrigal (6th or 7th degree black belt) is the current representative in Canada for Kyokushin Karate.
+Shihan Stuart Corrigal (7th degree black belt) is the current representative in Canada for Kyokushin Karate.

 Australia

-Kyokushin was introduced Mamoru Kaneko and Shigeo Kato.
+Kyokushin was introduced by Mamoru Kaneko and Shigeo Kato.